Find Affordable College Courses

 Concentrations Within Communication & Journalism

-If you plan to be a communication and journalism major, you may want to focus your studies on one of the following concentrations.
+Communication & Journalism majors may want to concentrate their studies in one of these areas.
 The completion numbers here include all graduates who receive any type of degree in this field from Illinois State University.
 Some of these focus areas may not be available for your degree level.

 Concentration Annual Degrees Awarded